 do-tcp: yes

-# May be set to yes if you have IPv6 connectivity
+# May be set to no if you don't have IPv6 connectivity

 do-ip6: yes